gohar-wahidy/SiteSloth/README.md

 # 🦥 SiteSloth: A Domain-based Internet Throttler

 SiteSloth is a tool designed to throttle internet speed for specific domains using `mitmproxy`.
 It allows users to specify websites and throttle speeds, providing a controlled browsing experience.
+Ideal for students, teachers, parents, bosses, developers, and testers who want to limit access to distracting websites or slow down access to selected domains.

 ## Features